zenna/Lens.jl/README.md

 lens(lensname::Symbol, x, y, ...)
 ```

 The first argument is a symbol and gives a name to the lens.
-We'll need to remember the name for later when we attach *filters* to the lens.
+We'll need to remember the name for later when we attach *listeners* to the lens.
 The remaining arguments `x,y,...` are any values you want the lens to capture.

 Lenses capture values we specify, then propagate that data onto `Filters`.
-Lenses themselves do not contain any information about the filters, the filters are attached onto Lens through a function `register!`.
-For example we can register a printing filter to the lens with:
+Lenses themselves do not contain any information about the listeners, the listeners are attached onto Lens through a function `register!`.
+For example we can register a printing listener to the lens with:

 ```julia
 register!(println, :print_data, :start_of_loop, false)